PORTAL SOLO BLOGGER

 Previewing the attack he will mount at the next election, he said he did not think Labour had learned a single thing.
 "When they were in office, their answer was always borrow more money.
 Now they are out of office, it's borrow more money whatever the day, whatever the question, whatever the weather it is, borrow more money."

 Anda baru saja membaca artikel yang berkategori News dengan judul David Cameron presents himself as leader of 'aspiration nation'.
-Anda bisa bookmark halaman ini dengan URL http://portalsolo.blogspot.com/2012/10/david-cameron-presents-himself-as.html.
+Anda bisa bookmark halaman ini dengan URL https://portalsolo.blogspot.com/2012/10/david-cameron-presents-himself-as.html.
 Terima kasih!

 Ditulis oleh: Unknown - Wednesday, October 10, 2012